untalbry/untalbry/README.md

 	</a>
 </p>

-- I am a programming technician and student of a degree in computer engineering, focused on BackEnd, IA and more.
+- 🔭 System Analist and Backend developer at: <strong>Emeth Corp</strong> 📟

-- 🎓Computer Engineer <strong>Student</strong> at <a href="https://www.upiicsa.ipn.mx/">@IPN/UPIICSA </a>
+- 🎓 Computer Engineer at <a href="https://www.upiicsa.ipn.mx/">@IPN/UPIICSA </a>

-- ☕Oracle Next Education Backend Junior
+- ☕ Oracle Next Education Backend

-- 🧠<a href="https://www.instagram.com/bbupiicsa/">Founder of Binary Brains UPIICSA</a>.
-Checkout our popular repo: <a href="https://github.com/untalbry/Devathon"> Devathon</a>
+- 🧠<a href="https://www.instagram.com/bbupiicsa/"> Founder of Binary Brains UPIICSA</a>.

-- 🔭 I’m currently working at: <strong>Emeth Corp</strong> 📟

 <br><br>